elmurci/crypto-conditions-test/README.md

 ## Simple use case

-A receiver shares a crypto condition with a receiver which tries to fulfill successfully.
+A sender shares a crypto condition with a receiver which tries to fulfill successfully.

 ## How to run it

-Just do `npm start` and answer the prompt questions.
+`npm install` and then `npm start` and answer the prompt questions.

 * 1) Ed25519
 * 2) PrefixSha256